Operation Outside the Box

-The attack reportedly followed Israeli top-level consultations with the Bush Administration.
-After realizing that the US was not willing to bomb the site after being told so by U.S. President George W. Bush, Prime Minister Ehud Olmert decided to adhere to the 1981 Begin Doctrine and unilaterally strike to prevent a Syrian nuclear weapons capability, despite serious concerns about Syrian retaliation.
+The attack reportedly followed Israeli top-level consultations with the Bush administration.
+After realizing that the US was not willing to bomb the site after being told so by U.S. president George W. Bush, Prime Minister Ehud Olmert decided to adhere to the 1981 Begin Doctrine and unilaterally strike to prevent a Syrian nuclear weapons capability, despite serious concerns about Syrian retaliation.
 In stark contrast to the doctrine's prior usage against Iraq, the airstrike against Syria did not elicit international outcry.
 A main reason is that Israel maintained total and complete silence regarding the attack, and Syria covered up its activities at the site and did not cooperate fully with the IAEA.
 The international silence may have been a tacit recognition of the inevitability of preemptive attacks on "clandestine nuclear programs in their early stages."
 If true, the Begin Doctrine has undoubtedly played a role in shaping this global perception.

 According to official government confirmation on 21 March 2018, the raid was carried out by Israeli Air Force (IAF) 69 Squadron F-15Is, and 119 Squadron and 253 Squadron F-16Is, and an ELINT aircraft; as many as eight aircraft participated and at least four of these crossed into Syrian airspace.
 The fighters were equipped with AGM-65 Maverick missiles, 500 lb bombs, and external fuel tanks.
 One report stated that a team of elite Israeli Shaldag special-forces commandos arrived at the site the day before so that they could highlight the target with laser designators, while a later report identified Sayeret Matkal special-forces commandos as involved.

-The Israeli attack used sophisticated electronic warfare capabilities, as IAF electronic warfare (EW) systems took over Syria's air defense systems, feeding them a false sky-picture for the entire period of time that the Israeli fighter jets needed to cross Syria, bomb their target and return.
+The Israeli attack used sophisticated electronic warfare (EW) capabilities, as IAF's EW systems took over Syria's air defense systems, feeding them a false sky-picture for the entire period of time that the Israeli fighter jets needed to cross Syria, bomb their target, and return.

 On 6 March 2017, the Kibar nuclear site was captured by the Syrian Democratic Forces – a U.S.-backed coalition of Kurdish and Arab militia fighters – from a retreating ISIL force in northern Deir Ezzor province.

+Following the fall of the Assad regime in December 2024, Syria permitted wider inspections by the International Atomic Energy Agency (IAEA) at sites allegedly linked to the facility.
+In September 2025, the IAEA reported the discovery of uranium particles of anthropogenic origin at one such location.